jazzsequence/hello-ziggy/readme.txt

 == Description ==

 This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation-- okay, yeah, it's just a plugin.
 When activated you will randomly see a lyric from <cite>Ziggy Stardust</cite> in the upper right of your admin screen on every page.
-All thanks goes to <a href="http://ma.tt">Matt</a> for actually writing the plugin, and <a href="http://www.davidbowie.com">David Bowie</a> for being Ziggy Stardust.
+All thanks goes to [Matt](http://ma.tt) for actually writing the plugin, and [David Bowie](http://www.davidbowie.com) for being Ziggy Stardust.
 Yes, this is just a fork of [Hello Dolly](http://wordpress.org/extend/plugins/hello-dolly/).

 == Changelog ==